CodeAssociate/CA.Blocks.DataAccess/Documentation/Design/sql-injection-attacks.md

 ```C#
 result = SQLInjectionExample_Bad("D'arbo")
 ```
-This result in a synatax error
+This results in a syntax error
 ```SQL
 Select * from [HumanResources].[vEmployee] where City = 'Bothell' and LastName like 'D'arbo'
 ```
-It you expose errors from the database  this is the start of you hell, as you have just shown the world that there an Unclosed quotation mark after the character string resulting in an  incorrect syntax near 'arbo'.
+If you expose errors from the database, this is the start of you hell, as you have just shown the world that there an Unclosed quotation mark after the character string resulting in an  incorrect syntax near 'arbo'.
+It you have just told the world you have injectable code.

-The hacker that what to steel data will inject
+The hacker that wants to steel data will simply inject "' or  ''='"
 ```C#
 result = SQLInjectionExample_Bad("' or  ''='")
 ```

-There we terminate parameter with ' then and or ''=' and leave the orginal ' in place the result is
+There we terminate parameter with ' then add an or ''=' and leave the original ' in place the result is

 ```SQL
 Select * from [HumanResources].[vEmployee] where City = 'Bothell' and LastName like '' or  ''=''
 ```
 In this statement we have bypassed the security check for City = 'Bothell'  and we have got everything in the table where ''=''.
 The query has just dumped all rows including ones that were restricted.

-The Hacker that just what to be nasty:
+The Hacker that just wants to be nasty can shutdown you server:
 ```C#
 result = SQLInjectionExample_Bad("'; SHUTDOWN WITH NOWAIT ; select '")
 ```
-💥 if the account that has admin rights on your connection the SQL server is now shutting down. this is why Least privilege is important.
+💥 if the account that has admin rights on your connection the SQL server is now shutting down.
+This is why Least privilege is important.
 ```SQL
 Select * from [HumanResources].[vEmployee] where City = 'Bothell' and LastName like ''; SHUTDOWN WITH NOWAIT ; select ''
 ```